Heading to the Edinburgh Christmas Market? Check out my fun things to do and top tips.

 To finish off your day I’d recommend David Bann on St Mary’s Street for delicious vegetarian and vegan food.
 It’s a little bit formal so if you’re with kids then I’d completely recommend La Favorita, on Leith Walk.
 It’s a little bit out of the centre of Edinburgh (but easily accessible by bus) and great for families.
 The staff are very accommodating for little ones and the food (Italian) is out of this world – it’s my favourite pizza joint EVER (not a crown I bestow lightly!).
 Their secret is their wood-fired oven – so good!

 Finally, if you fancy a drink then you’re in luck because Edinburgh is home to some great pubs.
-I don’t get out much in the evening these days so my bar recommendations aren’t up to date, but Blackfriars, on Blackfriars Street is very nice, Joseph Pearce on Elm Row is always good, or if you’re in the mood for cocktails then Bramble on Queen St is home to some seriously tasty (but a little pricey) cocktails.
+Blackfriars, on Blackfriars Street is very nice.
+Joseph Pearce on Elm Row is always good.
+Or if you’re in the mood for cocktails then Bramble on Queen St is home to some seriously tasty (but a little pricey) cocktails.

 Premier Inn kindly covered our expenses for our family day out in Edinburgh for the purposes of this post, but all words, opinions and photos are my own.
 Please see my disclosure policy for more information.